 Hofstra Law requires that every student successfully complete six credits of experiential courses, which can include simulation, clinical, and/or externship courses.
-This largely replaces what had formerly been referred to as "skills" credits.
 Courses offering experiential course credit will be identified as such in the course listing.
 Please note that successful completion of the mandatory 2L "Foundational Lawyering Skills" course earns a student 3 credits of experiential coursework, thus leaving only 3 additional experiential course credits as necessary for graduation.